halide/Halide/README_cmake.md

 [documentation][cmake-docs] and engage with the community on the [CMake Discourse][cmake-discourse].

-Note: previous releases bundled a `halide.cmake` module that was meant to be [`include()`][include]-ed into your project.
-This has been removed.
-Please upgrade to the new package config module.

 ## A basic CMake project

 There are two main ways to use Halide in your application: as a **JIT compiler**